rpidanny/unquill/packages/core/README.md

 ## Usage

 Unquill Core is primarily designed to be used within the Unquill CLI.
 For developers interested in extending or customizing log parsing features, refer to the [Unquill CLI](https://github.com/rpidanny/unquill/packages/unquill-cli) component.

+## Contributing

+If you would like to contribute to `Unquill`, please check out the [GitHub repository](https://github.com/rpidanny/unquill) and feel free to submit issues, pull requests, or provide feedback.